 Is it important for indoor cats to follow the cat vaccination schedule?

-You may not think that your indoor cat needs to be vaccinated, however many states including require that cats over the age of 6 months be vaccinated against rabies.
+You may not think that your indoor cat needs to be vaccinated, however many states require that cats over the age of 6 months be vaccinated against rabies.
 When you have your cat vaccinated your vet will provide you with a certificate of vaccination which you should store in a safe place.

 When it comes to your cat's health it's always better to err on the side of caution.
 Cats can be curious creatures.
-Our vets recommend that indoor cats receive all of the core vaccinations to protect against diseases they may be exposed to if they manage to escape the safety of home.
+Our vets recommend that indoor cats receive all of the core vaccinations to protect against diseases they may be exposed to if they manage to escape the safety of their home.